By using this site, you agree to the Privacy Policy and Terms of Use.

 Named after the famous investor Warren Buffett, this metric compares the total value of all the stocks in the stock market to the Gross Domestic Product (GDP) of the country.

 The logic here is straightforward.
-The is the stock market overvalued should grow at roughly the same pace as the overall economy.
+The stock market is overvalued and should grow at roughly the same pace as the overall economy.
 If the total value of the stock market becomes much larger than the country’s entire economic output, it suggests that stock prices have lost touch with reality.
 A high Buffett Indicator often signals an overvalued market.

 Rapid Price Jumps Without Business Growth